 Want to learn more?
 Read through for the details.

 You can theme your HTC 10 with two different layout styles – Classic or Freestyle.
 The “Classic layout” is the layout you’re probably used to.
 You can change your wallpaper, add/remove apps and widgets from your home screen, and so forth.
-You’ve done that already, though.
-Things get interesting when you want to change more than that, like your font, icons, or clock style.

 To start the customization process, you can either launch the pre-installed Themes app or head to the Personalize section of your settings menu.
 Once there, you can choose to edit your current theme, view your saved themes, or browse through the hundreds of user-submitted themes in the store.